balfieri/aws/README.md

 Note that spot instances may not be stopped, but they can be terminated using delete_inst.</p>

-# On Each Launched Instance
+# On Each Launched Instance Running the Same Script

 <p>
-The command script <b>running _on_ each launched instance</b> can use the following ec2-metadata commands to retrieve information it needs in order to figure out what work it should do.</p>
+The script <b>running _on_ each launched instance</b> can use the following ec2-metadata commands to retrieve information it needs in order to figure out what work it should do.</p>

 <p>